jkorsi/Portfolio_Spring_Backend/README.md

 - CRUD and application data transfer operations are done using model classes

 ## Model classes
+- Provide mapping between DB schema and object-oriented representation
+- Are directly converted to database tables and columns, and can be used to define indexes etc.

+## Data Transfer Objects, DTOs
 - Represent the data objects throughout the different Spring layers
 - Are containers for data transfer
-- Provide mapping between DB schema and object-oriented representation

 # Things still missing
-- [] Faster search queries for bike trip table
+- [ ] Faster search queries for bike trip table
-- [] DB calls for getting the statistics / data related to single stations
+- [ ] DB calls for getting the statistics / data related to single stations
-- [] Meaningful tests
+- [ ] Meaningful tests